The Florida Bar

-Buying A Mobile Home
+Videos: Buying a Mobile Home

-You should talk to several persons who live in mobile homes.
+You should talk to several people who live in mobile homes.
 If you are considering a mobile home park where you rent the lot, as distinguished from a residential mobile home community where you own the lot and the mobile home, you should also talk to the manager of a mobile home park about what to look for when selecting a park.
+Be aware that “purchase” of a lot in some mobile home parks may not actually transfer property rights in the lot.
+You should be sure to understand what rights you have to transfer the lot and the rules under which you must abide, including fees.
+Mobile Home and Recreational Vehicle Parks are governed by Chapter 513 of the Florida Statutes and are required to have a permit issued by the Department of Health.
 If you are considering a mobile home community, talk to the homeowner association manager.

-The prevalence of hurricanes and tornadoes in Florida in recent years has raised concern for the safety of mobile homes and their inhabitants.
+The prevalence of hurricanes and tornadoes in Florida has raised concern for the safety of mobile homes and their inhabitants.
 You should make certain that your new mobile home is properly installed according to state law and local codes.
 The state sets installation standards, licensing requirements and remedies for violation in Chapter 320, Florida Statutes.
 Further, while having property insurance will not prevent a catastrophe, having adequate insurance will make recovering any loss of property easier.
 Consult with a licensed insurance agent to determine the proper insurance for your needs.

-Chapter 723, Florida Statutes deals with your rights and obligations as a tenant (where you rent the lot) and the rights and obligations of the mobile home park owner to you.
+Chapter 723, Florida Statutes, deals with your rights and obligations as a tenant (where you rent the lot) and the rights and obligations of the mobile home park owner to you.
 Your rental agreement should be in writing, which includes the park's rules and regulations.
 Be sure to read these before signing an agreement.
 These may regulate guests, pets, and use of general facilities such as a swimming pool, for example.

 Actually, laws alone will not protect the consumer completely.
-So ... when you purchase a mobile home there are things that should be kept in mind:
+So, when you purchase a mobile home there are things that should be kept in mind:

-Call the better business bureau in your area and ask about the firm with which you plan to deal.
+Call the Better Business Bureau in your area and ask about the firm with which you plan to deal.
 Ask about the dealer's service policy.
-Will the condition of the home on delivery be guaranteed and will the dealer service it?
+Will the condition of the home on delivery be guaranteed, and will the dealer service it?

-If the answers are yes, read your contract and make sure this guarantee is. . . and all other verbal guarantees are--included in writing before you sign it.
+If the answers are yes, read your contract and make sure this guarantee is, and all other verbal guarantees are, included in writing before you sign it.

 Make sure the model you plan to buy was built to perform in the area in which you wish to live.
 There are different specifications for different parts of the country.